The Importance of a Good Transition

 Evidently, the first step to children feeling safe and secure is building those relationships as discussed previously.
 Children need to have a safe space and know that they have someone who is looking out for them, whether that is a member or staff or a friend.

 Routines and ways of learning are also a key component of security.
 For the EYFS to Year 1 transition, the importance of play cannot be underestimated.
 Whereas EYFS is focused on provision and learning through play, learning can become more formal in KS1.
 The difference between play-led learning and teacher-led learning can be stark and children need time to transition between the two.
-We need to think carefully, especially this year, about how to incorporate play and provision into Year 1 practice.
-This could be by continuing continuous provision throughout the year, or by gradually reducing the time spent in provision across the terms.
+We need to think carefully about how to incorporate play and provision into Year 1 practice and beyond.
+This could be by continuing continuous provision throughout the key stage, or by gradually reducing the time spent in provision across time.
+For more ideas on how to support the transition between EYFS and KS1 please watch the recording of our free webinar.
+Whichever way you choose to do it, the important thing is that children still have access to play, both in Year 1 and higher up the school.
+By prioritising play and making links between ways of learning, we can ensure that all children have a successful transition onwards.

 Above all though, talking about transition with children is key.
 Children need to know that sharing their worries, fears or excitement is valued.
 One way to encourage an open discussion about transition, whichever year group, is to use texts that feature transition as a major or minor theme.
 Some of our favourite texts that focus on transition include:

-Starting School by Janet and Allan Ahlberg (for starting school)
+Starting School by Janet and Allan Ahlberg (for starting school) image

-Twig by Aura Parker (for transition between EYFS and Year 1)
+Twig by Aura Parker (for transition between EYFS and Year 1) image 3

-Dear Teacher by Amy Husband (for transition between Year 2 and Year 3)
+Dear Teacher by Amy Husband (for transition between Year 2 and Year 3) image 5

-Can You See Me? by Libby Scott and Rebecca Westcott (for transition between Year 6 and Year 7)
+Can You See Me? by Libby Scott and Rebecca Westcott (for transition between Year 6 and Year 7) image 6

 4) Make connections